-- 5.1 All Members are entitled to payment of two weeks' salary for every year of service, capped at a maximum of twelve weeks' salary, if they lose office, retire or resign. - 5.2 The rate of pay of resettlement allowance will be calculated at the base rate of a Member, viz., without any extra loadings for office holders.
+- 5.1 All Members are entitled to payment of two weeks' salary for every year of service, capped at a maximum of twelve weeks' salary, if they retire, resign or stand for re-election and are unsuccessful. - 5.2 The rate of pay of resettlement allowance will be calculated at the base rate of a Member, viz., without any extra loadings for office holders.